sishii1214/sishii1214.github.io/BOOK.md

 ・Algebraic Geometry by R. Hartshorne.

+・Abelian Varieties by D. Mumford.

 ・Lie Algebras and Lie Groups by J.P.
 Serre.

-・Arithmetic Moduli of Elliptic Curves by N. Katz and B. Mazur.

 ・The Arithmetic of Elliptic Curves by J. Silverman.